guvenc/metalbond_rs/README.md

 A Rust implementation of MetalBond networking system with lock-less design.

+## Documentation

+Comprehensive documentation is available in the [docs](docs/) directory:

+- [Installation Guide](docs/installation.md) - How to install and build MetalBond_rs
+- [Usage Guide](docs/usage.md) - How to use MetalBond_rs server and client
+- [Architecture](docs/architecture.md) - Overview of the MetalBond system architecture
+- [API Reference](docs/api.md) - API documentation for developers

 ## Project Structure

 The project is structured into three main components: